Kha serves across ages and phases of life

 Use Cases:

 Baseline establishment: A young adult recovering from a TBI begins inpatient rehabilitation.
-Using KHA as part of the full assessment protocol provides objective metrics for fine motor domains, providing an additional documented starting point for measuring recovery and handwriting reaquisition.
+Using KHA as part of the full assessment protocol provides objective metrics for fine motor domains, providing an additional documented starting point for measuring recovery and handwriting reacquisition.

 As part of a comprehensive return-to-work evaluation: A patient needs documentation of functional writing ability for vocational rehabilitation.
-KHA provides age-normed data showing where performance falls relative to same age adults, supporting recommendations for accommodations or clearance.
+KHA provides age-normed data showing where performance falls relative to same-age adults, supporting recommendations for accommodations or clearance.

 Use Cases: